pboivin/filament-peek/docs/builder-previews.md

 ## Automatically Updating the Builder Preview (Experimental)

 By default, the Editor sidebar is not reactive: updating the fields won't automatically refresh the preview iframe.
-You may enable the `showAutoRefreshToggle` option in the [configuration](./configuration.md) to add a checkbox in the header of the sidebar.
+You may enable the `canEnableAutoRefresh` option in the [configuration](./configuration.md) to add a checkbox in the header of the sidebar.
 The checkbox lets users opt into the auto-refresh behavior.

 Additionally, you may choose between two auto-refresh strategies with the `autoRefreshStrategy` option: